Sri Krishna: I am the author of Vedanta, from Me comes Knowledge, Bhagavad Gita 15.15

 5. It also contains profound reflections by Sri Ramakrishna, Swami Vivekananda or Swami Sarvapriyananda, in several of the verses of this version

-6. The focus of this version is mainly Jnana (based on knowledge and Vedanta), therefore it is one of the most profound versions of the Bhagavad Gita
+6. The focus is mainly Jnana (based on knowledge and Vedanta), therefore it is one of the most profound versions of the Bhagavad Gita

 (Chapter 18) Moksha Sannyasa Yoga (Gita Makaranadam, Vidyaprakashananda)